An assortment of different faces

 Cognitive Disabilities

-Cognitive abilities may affect an individual’s memory, problem-solving abilities, attention, communication, and linguistics as well as verbal, reading, math, and visual comprehension.
-Cognitive disability does not mean someone will not be a valuable team member or a great workplace leader.
-People with cognitive disabilities offer differing perspectives and oftentimes specific talents that can add value to the team and catalyze company innovation.
+Cognitive abilities may affect an individual’s memory, problem-solving abilities, attention, communication, linguistics, and verbal, reading, math, and visual comprehension.
+A cognitive disability does not mean someone will not be a valuable team member or a great workplace leader.
+People with cognitive disabilities offer differing perspectives and often specific talents that can add value to the team and catalyze company innovation.

-Examples of cognitive disabilities include Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Down Syndrome, Dyslexia, Dyspraxia, Dyscalcula, and more.
+Examples of cognitive disabilities include Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Down Syndrome, Dyslexia, Dyspraxia, Dyscalculia, and more.

-It’s important to recognize that all employees require resources, tools, and support to be successful at work.
-People with cognitive disabilities must be able to advocate for their needs, and employers must be able to understand them.
-It’s important to give every team member what they need to meet their full potential.
+It’s essential to recognize that all team members require resources, tools, and support to be successful at work.
+People with cognitive disabilities must be able to advocate for their needs, and organizations must be able to understand them.
+It is important to give every team member what they need to meet their full potential.

 Physical Abilities and Disabilities